theodore-evans/UnSponsored/README.md

 ## Version History

+### Version 1.7 (May 17, 2025)

+- Added support for blocking sponsored content on Startpage.com

 ### Version 1.6 (March 05, 2025)

 - Added new flag to identify and hide new type of sponsored result - mapview shortlist result.